caropinzonsilva/hatch-react/.github/CONTRIBUTING.md

 ## Getting started

 - Create an issue for your proposed change (if one does not already exist)
 - Clearly describe the proposed change
-  - Explain the benefits and tradeoffs if it is a feature
 - List steps to reproduce if it is a bug

 ## Making changes